FACG2/wrap/README.md

       user can:
     * create project

-  * mentor is a user who can:
+  * member is a mentor who can:
+    * change task state (eg. from progress to testing)
+    * check acceptance criteria/features in tasks
     * view project's sprints
     * view project's tasks
     * view project's logs